 Configuring the smarthost

-Set the Fastmail server as the smarthost.
-Use the app password you set in Step 1.
+Configure nullmailer to use the Fastmail SMTP server as a smarthost.
+Use your Fastmail username and the app password from Step 1.

 Configuring nullmailer